Who left Love Island? All the dumpings and exits from the villa

 Who left Love Island?

+Eve Gale, one of this series’ identical twins, became the first contestant to be dumped from the villa after a dramatic recoupling.

+With the boys picking which girl they’d like to pair up with, The 20-year-old student was left standing with sister Jess.
+And Nas – who was the last boy to couple up – choose to become a twosome with Jess, thereby sending Eve without a partner and eliminated from the show.

-Ollie Williams is the first of our Love Island 2020 cast to depart the villa after just three days.
+Ollie Williams was the first of our Love Island 2020 cast to depart the villa after just three days.

 The 23-year-old, who found his time in the villa marred with controversy, decided to quit the villa after realising he still had feelings for his ex-girlfriend.